dji-sdk/Onboard-SDK-Doc/source/cn/protocol-doc/open-protocol.md

 #### CMD ID 0x03 Movement Control

-For more info about Movement Control, please refer to [Control mode byte part in Appendix](../appendix/index.html#Control-mode-byte).
+For more info about Movement Control, please refer to the Onboard SDK source code files.

 <table>
 <tr>